 The World brings with it a sense of underlying pride.
 It feels good when we have it together!
 Feeling whole makes us feel like the best versions of ourselves and it’s hard not to feel like we’re glowing as we walk down the street.
 This is a feeling of safety within ourselves.
 We know that our gifts will bring us to our desires.

-The World Reversed as Emotions.
+The World Reversed as Feelings

 In terms of feelings, The Reversed World makes us aware of feeling of impatience.